 Ellicott City Rags to Riches Remodel

-To lighten the kitchen a pale gray floor, Neostyle Silver tile, was chosen in an offset pattern.
-The motion of the granite waterfall counter top in Silverado softens the space and also brings a light reflective quality complimenting this transitional feel along with Daltile tile in White Ice on the backsplash.
-We incorporated under cabinet lights with a daylight/natural look and recessed lighting was carefully placed to provided just the right amount of task lighting for food preparation.
+To lighten the kitchen a pale gray floor, Neo style Silver tile, was chosen in an offset pattern.
+The motion of the granite waterfall countertop in Silverado softens the space and also brings a light reflective quality complimenting this transitional feel along with Daltile tile in White Ice on the backsplash.
+We incorporated under cabinet lights with daylight/natural look and recessed lighting was carefully placed to provide just the right amount of task lighting for food preparation.

-The greatest challenge to this renovation was the angled wall that housed a computer desk and hid duct work.
+The greatest challenge to this renovation was the angled wall that housed a computer desk and hid ductwork.
 We chose to incorporate custom pantry cabinets floor to ceiling to offset the angle.
-What a dramatic look!
+What a dramatic look these dark kitchen cabinets create!
 This kitchen is unrecognizable from the previous room.
 A true Pygmalion story.